SrVladyslav/symfony_crud_poc_backend/README.md

 composer install
 ```

-3. Create a new `.env` file in the project root directory and add the following content:
+3. Go to the `.env` file in the project root directory and add the following content:

 ```bash
 API_TOKEN=mY-Very-Secret-Token